danthegoodman1/ContinueWith/README.md

 ## Admin API

-The admin api allows you to manage clients, scopes, and more.
+The admin api allows you to check access tokens, manage clients, scopes, and more.